UAV Pilot

 (Source: FlyingMag)

 There is an attractive and rapidly expanding new career path opening its doors for qualified Drone Pilots.
 The list of industries that rely on drones to get the job done is long.
-Relevant sectors include:
+Drones allow opening previously unavailable opportunities – to see the invisible and reach the unreachable – not only in the air but also on the ground and underwater.

 • Surveying and site mapping: Drones and other UAVs have revolutionized the surveying industry by making it easy to cover large sites in short time frames and create detailed photogrammetric models.